Advice for parents video

-The HPV vaccine is for boys as well as girls.
+The HPV vaccine is for males as well as females.
 Learn more in this video.

 Benefits for girls video

-The HPV vaccine provides protection for girls against a range of HPV-related cancers and disease.
+The HPV vaccine provides protection for females against a range of HPV-related cancers and disease.
 Learn more in this video.
 Transcript

 Parents or guardians who consent to have their child vaccinated against Human Papillomavirus ( HPV ) are giving them the best protection against HPV-related cancers and disease.